-Miami-Dade PD To Recruit Retired Cops To Guard Schools
+Miami-Dade Police Department To Recruit Retired Cops To Guard Schools

 They’ve put out the call to retired law enforcement officers, hoping that some of them can report for duty again.
 Specifically, they want retirees to guard K through eighth-grade public schools.

-The job comes with health insurance, paid sick leave, and, of course, summers off.
+The job comes with health insurance, paid sick leave, paid holidays, school teacher hours and, of course, summers off.

 🚨Attention retired police officers: @MiamiDadePD would like to gauge the interest of retired personnel in rejoining the ranks as a police officer assigned to a school.
 Please read below for additional information. ⬇️ pic.twitter.com/388s8i3o5P